b-jan/blog/NextJs.md

 - `package.json` for dependencies
 - Webpack configuration included
 - `App.js` - loads React and renders the Hello component
-- `index.js` - putting all together into a root component
+- `index.js` - puts all together into a root component

 ### Checking rendering type

-I just added to the code base a simple function `isClientOrServer`:
+I just added to the code base a simple function `isClientOrServer` based on the availability of `window`:

 ```
 const isClientOrServer = () => {